 TAC60™ Wiring Instructions

-Connecting TAC60™ Air Conditioners with the Z31 Temperature Controller
+Connecting TAC60™ Air Conditioners with the TLK38-S or Z31-A Temperature Controller

 Caution!
 Risk of electric shock.
-Your new Z31 temperature controller and our TAC60™ enclosure air conditioners are designed for operation from a 12 Volt DC power source (such as the AC-to-DC power supply you may have purchased).
-Do not connect the Z31 or TAC60™ directly to an AC source such as a wall outlet.
+The TLK38-S or Z31-A temperature controller and our TAC60™ enclosure air conditioners are designed for operation from a 12 or 24 Volt DC power source (such as the AC-to-DC power supply you may have purchased).
+Do not connect the TLK38-S or Z31-A or TAC60™ directly to an AC source such as a wall outlet.
 If your power supply has a manual switch, make sure that the switch is in the correct position.
 In North America the switch should be set to 110 (or 115), and in Europe 220 (or 230).

-There are a variety of ways to configure the Z31 our TAC60™ Air Conditioners and a power supply.
-Following is the method we recommend and our standard PS-RSP150W power supply is used for reference.
+There are a variety of ways to configure the TLK38-S or Z31-A controllers with our TAC60™ Air Conditioner/s and a power supply.

 You will need three additional pieces of wire.
 Use 18 gauge wire to make all connections.
 Find one red and one black wire about two feet long and a three inch long red “jumper” wire.